 This is a step in the finishing process in which the fabric is stretched out to full width to prevent wrinkles, folds.

 This finish is applied as a stain resistant coating – it is a registered brand name

 Tufting is a finish created by sewing additional yarns to the surface of the fabric

 This dyeing process is supposed to prevent fading resulting from washing and exposure to sunlight.

 Abrasive wash, chemical wash, enzyme wash to change the texture of the fabric and create irregularities and result in a worn look

 This finish makes the fabric completely resistant to water penetration.
-The different types of waterproof coatings given to fabric which make it water resistant include Microporous Coatings ( This gives a coating of microporous polyurethane, followed by a second coat of solid polyurethane used to finish the microporous layer and then fluorocarbon for water repellency); these fabrics are used to make rainwear, cycling apparel etc. This coating is given to the inside of the fabric ; Microporous Laminates ( this process involves laminating the surface after applying a coating of polyurethane coating)
+The different types of waterproof coatings given to fabric that makes it water-resistant include Microporous Coatings (This gives a coating of microporous polyurethane, followed by a second coat of solid polyurethane used to finish the microporous layer and then fluorocarbon for water repellency); these fabrics are used to make rainwear, cycling apparel, etc. This coating is given to the inside of the fabric; Microporous Laminates ( this process involves laminating the surface after applying a coating of polyurethane coating).

 Check out the post on the different types of water proof / water resistant fabrics available.

-This include finishes applied to fabric which makes it repel water, without making it impervious to it .
+This includes finishes applied to the fabric which makes it repel water, without making it impervious to it.
 The process is supposed to produce a fabric that will resist water but at the same time breathe ie does not entirely prevent the absorption of water.